WilloIzCitron/Alex-Mindustry-launcher/README.md

 # Alex Mindustry launcher

-Alex Mindustry Launcher its custom mindustry launcher from ALEX. its inspired from MindustryRu/Game-Launcher
+Alex Mindustry Launcher its custom mindustry launcher from ALEX Community. its inspired from MindustryRu/Game-Launcher

 ## Features